Skip to content

 About this topic

-Social and emotional wellbeing is the foundation of physical and mental health for Aboriginal and Torres Strait Islander people (Indigenous Australians).
+Social and emotional wellbeing is the foundation of physical and mental health for Aboriginal and Torres Strait Islander (First Nations) people.
 It takes a holistic view of health as it recognises that connection to land, sea, culture and spirituality all influence wellbeing.
 Social, historical and political factors can also affect wellbeing.

 Social and emotional wellbeing is a collectivist approach to an individual’s self-concept: the self is inseparable from, and embedded within, family and community.
 Cultural groups and individuals have their own, unique experiences of social and emotional wellbeing (Gee et al. 2014).